wasimkhana/ShellScript/README.md

 # ShellScript
-In this repo I am adding the basic code file to learn ShellScript
+In this repo I am adding the basic coding files for beginners to learn ShellScript.

 #Using Terminal:
 $ touch shellScript        # to create separate directory